TheKevJames/web/readmes/work.rst

 If there's something you liked and want to seem more of, something you thought I could do better, something you think I completely screwed up, or anything else, I want to hear it.
-If you think its something I wouldn't want to hear, I'd love feedback on why you feel that way.
+If you think it's something I wouldn't want to hear, I'd love feedback on why you feel that way.

 If you're not comfortable giving this feedback to me directly, you can feel